4 Easy Steps

 Each organization will have a preferred/best communication method.
 Some might prefer IRC, while others prefer mailing lists or Slack.
 Check the organization's page on the contest site for what to use.
 These methods are sometimes better than leaving comments on the contest site because there may be other people who can help you sooner.

 Be polite and considerate.
-Read the Mailing list and IRC etiquette guide.
+Read the etiquette guide.

 You can contribute without being a coder!